 Forest Management Limited (FML) has been approached by Peter and Margaret Evans to consult on the planting of their afforestation project of 78.2ha in the Taiko Valley.
-To see if the project is compliant with national, regional and local authorities, an assessment on the National Environmental Standard for Plantation Forestry (NES-PF), Environment Canterbury's (ECAN) Land and Water Regional Plan (LWRP) and local district plans have been assessed.
+To see if the project is compliant with national, regional and local authorities, an assessment on the National Environmental

+Standard for Plantation Forestry (NES-PF), Environment Canterbury's (ECAN) Land and Water Regional

-As the property is in the Taiko flow sensitive catchment, a resource consent is required as planting in a flow sensitive catchment is a "controlled activity."
+Plan (LWRP), the National Policy Statement for Fresh Water Management (NPSFM) and the Timaru a flow sensitive catchment is a "discretionary controlled activity."
 To ensure the planting complies with Environment Canterbury's (ECAN) Land and Water Regional Plan (LWRP).
-Policy 5.73 of the LWRP to will be assessed to see if it can be met in the Pareora River catchment
+Policy 5.73 of the LWRP to will be assessed to see if it can be met in the Taiko Stream Catchment.